yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     (1 row)
     ```

 The transaction has failed: the row did not get the intended value of `40`, and still has the old value of `30`.
-When the transaction coordinator fails before a commit happens, the transaction is lost.
+When the transaction manager fails before a commit happens, the transaction is lost.
 At this point, it's the application's responsibility to retry the transaction.

 ### Clean up